none-stack-developer/none-stack-developer/README.md

 # Building AI products and testing them with real users

+Solo builder shipping AI products used by real users

 I design, build, and deploy AI-powered web services end-to-end — from idea → production → analytics.

 Focused on applying LLM to real-world problems and validating with actual users.